sh4nx0r/sh4nx0r.github.io/_posts/2017-07-12-building-search-engine-with-solr-mysql-linux-getting-started.md

 > ### Step 2: Check your Logs

-Ok so now you are here, As you can there are a lot of yellow messages (WARNINGS).
+Ok so now you are here, As you can see there are a lot of yellow messages (WARNINGS).
 Make sure you don't have error messages marked in red.
 Earlier, on our configuration we had added a select query on our **db-data-config.xml**, say if there were any errors on that query, it would have shown up here.

 ![This is the logging section of your Apache Solr engine][14]